Failure is Part of the Process. Are You Going to Let it Stop You?- Dr. Jason Karp

 “Don’t be intimidated by running.”

 We really hope you’ve enjoyed this episode of Run to the Top.
 Please consider giving us a review on iTunes by clicking THIS link.
 You can follow this YouTube Video of a Demonstration of How to Leave a Review.
-Thank you in advance.Great podcast episode @Runners_Connect Running gives us the chance to narrow the gap between where we are and where… Click To Tweet
+Thank you in advance.Great podcast episode @Runners_Connect Running gives us the chance to narrow the gap between where we are and where we want to be.
+Click To Tweet

 Take a Listen on Your Next Run